ianthehenry/bauble/README.md

 Requires [`emscripten`](https://emscripten.org/).
 Janet is vendored, so it does not actually require that you have Janet installed right now.

+Also requires [`yarn`](https://yarnpkg.com/), to install JavaScript dependencies.
+Run `yarn` to pull in all of the JavaScript dependencies.
+You'll get an error about `codemirror-lang-janet` because it's not published yet.

+To install [`codemirror-lang-janet`](https://github.com/ianthehenry/codemirror-lang-janet), clone the repo and run [`yalc publish`](https://github.com/wclr/yalc) from the `codemirror-lang-janet` repository.
+Then run `yalc link codemirror-lang-janet` from this repository, and you'll be in business.

 # Building

-Run `./build` to compile Janet to wasm.
-For something like a production build you'll want to change that to an optimized build.
+Run `./build` to compile Janet to wasm; run `./build prod` for an optimized, minified build that will take much longer.

 Serve files from the `public/` directory however is most convenient for you.
 I like: